Carinalin/PracticumProject/AnomalyGPT/pretrained_ckpt/README.md

 Please download the Imagebind-huge weights, pandagpt weights and vicuna-7b weights.

-The dataset follow the data tree:
+The dataset follows the data tree:

 ```
 imagebind_ckpt